geraldmc/geraldmc.github.io/_posts/2016-07-12-docker-mac.md

 ---
 layout: post
-title: Docker 4 Mac
+title: Using Docker
 #published: false
 #tags: ['docker', 'data engineering']

 ---

-### What is Docker?
+### What Is Docker?

-Docker is an open platform that both operations and developers can use to build, run and ship  applications.
-Docker encourages agility by offering portability and control.
-Teams can create a standard Docker container to package up an application, provide everything that that application needs to run efficiently *and nothing more*.
-This allows teams to `containerize` their applications and run them in any environment or infrastructure.
+Docker is an open platform that both operations and developers use to build, test and ship applications.
+The platform facilitates agility by providing an easy way for team members to package applications into standard containers.
+A `container` provides everything an app needs to run *and nothing more*.

 ---

 ### How is a Docker container different from a VM?

-The Docker engine is a software component that is installed on a physical, virtual or cloud host with [a compatible OS](http://linuxbsdos.com/2015/04/04/6-operating-systems-designed-just-for-docker-and-other-container-runtimes/).
-This component leverages the host kernel such that it runs multiple root file systems - called `containers` - each sharing the host kernel.
+The Docker engine is a software component that is installed on any physical, virtual, or cloud host with [a compatible OS](http://linuxbsdos.com/2015/04/04/6-operating-systems-designed-just-for-docker-and-other-container-runtimes/).
+This component leverages the host kernel such that it runs multiple root file systems (containers) each sharing the host kernel.
 Docker containers do not replicate the full OS (unlike VMs).
-Instead they share the underlying kernel, running completely isolated and unaware of one another.
+Instead they share the underlying kernel, running isolated and unaware of one another.
 Docker Networking can be used to create a multi-host network that enables containers to talk to one another but this is not a requirement.

 Docker containers do not package up the OS.
 Instead they package the application with all the OS-level services required for that application to run.
 Docker containers do not replace traditional VMs, they compliment them.